-- Confirmed: A laboratory-confirmed case with clinical compatibility - Probable: A clinically compatible case that is epidemiologically linked to a confirmed case investigation form available on the DSHS website: http://www.dshs.state.tx.us/idcu/investigation/
+- Confirmed: A laboratory-confirmed case with clinical compatibility - Probable: A clinically compatible case that is epidemiologically linked to a confirmed case

 Local and regional health departments should promptly investigate all reports of cyclosporiasis.
 Investigations should include an interview of the case or a surrogate to get a detailed exposure history.